Fishing for beginners in Ontario

 Choosing a fishing rod

-Getting set up with the right gear is an important part of getting into the sport.
-Choosing the main ingredient, the fishing rod, is a big first step.
-Thankfully there’s a pretty simple solution for beginners, and that’s with a spinning rod.
-With a spinning reel mounted on the bottom of the rod, these rods are suitable for casting with a lure, or while using bait like worms.
-They can be used from the shore or on a boat as well, making them a versatile option for beginners.
-Reel and rod kits can be found wherever you’ll be shopping for angling gear.
+A spinning rod is often the best solution for beginners.
+With a spinning reel mounted on the bottom of the rod, these rods are suitable for casting with a lure or while using bait like worms.
+They can be used from the shore or on a boat, making them a versatile option for beginners.
+Reel and rod kits can be found wherever you shop for angling gear.

 Building a tackle kit